Utility customers are being taken in by identity theft and debit card schemes.

 - AES Ohio also warns customers to be aware of their personal safety and only make payments in person at an authorized pay agent.

 Customers are asked to notify AES Ohio if they receive a call and are unsure that the caller is truly an AES Ohio employee.
-Please call AES Ohio at 800-433-8500 if you're a residential customers or 800-253-5801 if you're a business customer to verify any questions you may have related to AES Ohio bill payment and collection.
+Please call AES Ohio at 800-433-8500 if you're a residential customer or 800-253-5801 if you're a business customer to verify any questions you may have related to AES Ohio bill payment and collection.

 If you suspect you have been impacted by a scam, please call your local police department's non-emergency number immediately to report it.